-Normally the Committee interviews all short-listed candidates; however, the Committee may decide to waive the interview requirement. - 23.5.5 The Chair checks professional references for all new CLTA Professor appointments and conveys the results to the Committee.
-Where relevant, the Committee reviews the applicants' previous Annual Reports and/or Performance Reviews. - 23.5.6 The Committee makes a determination as to the most qualified candidate(s).
-Should there be any concerns with respect to the decision or process followed, the Chair refers the matter back to the Committee for further discussion and deliberation. - 23.5.7 The Committee's recommendation, accompanied by a report on the selection process, is forwarded by the Chair to the Vice-President, Academic for approval. - 23.5.8 Offers of employment to new CLTA faculty include the following information:
+- 23.7.3.1 Associate Dean of Faculty, or designate (Chair, non-voting, except in the case of a tie); - 23.7.3.2 2 Tenured faculty selected in accordance with Article 22.1; and - 23.7.3.3 1 additional OCAD U faculty member internal or external to the Faculty may be added at the discretion of the Committee for diversity and/or specific expertise (voting). - 23.7.4 All applications received for CLTA faculty positions must be reviewed by the Committee.
+Normally the Committee interviews all short-listed candidates; however, the Committee may decide to waive the interview requirement. - 23.7.5 The Chair checks professional references for all new CLTA appointments and conveys the results to the Committee.
+Where relevant, the Committee reviews the applicants' previous Annual Reports and/or Performance Reviews. - 23.7.6 The Committee makes a determination as to the most qualified candidate(s).
+Should there be any concerns with respect to the decision or process followed, the Chair refers the matter back to the Committee for further discussion and deliberation. - 23.7.7 The Committee's recommendation, accompanied by a report on the selection process, is forwarded by the Chair to the Vice-President,

+Academic for approval.

+- 23.7.8 Offers of employment to new CLTA faculty include the following information:

-- 23.5.8.1 Home Faculty;
+- 23.7.8.1 Home Faculty;

-- 23.5.8.2 Rank;
+- 23.7.8.2 Rank;

-- 23.5.8.3 percentage of Maximum-Load; and
+- 23.7.8.3 Percentage of Maximum-Load; and

-- 23.5.8.4 salary.
+- 23.7.8.4 Starting salary.

-- 23.5.9 CLTA appointments are subject to reduction or cancellation due to enrolment.
+23.7.9 CLTA appointments are subject to reduction or cancellation due to enrolment.
 In the event that a CLTA appointment is reduced or cancelled, the instructor will receive a payment of six week's salary per course reduced.
 Efforts will be made to maintain CLTA contracts as offered.

-- 23.5.10 In the event of a resignation, termination or approved leave less than three months prior to the scheduled start of class, the Dean or designate may appoint a CLTA replacement for up to one academic year only.
+23.7.10 In the event of a resignation, termination or approved leave less than three months prior to the scheduled start of class, the Dean or designate may appoint a CLTA replacement for up to one academic year only.

-23.6 Internal Applicants for CLTA Faculty Positions
+23.8 Internal Applicants for CLTA Faculty Positions

-- 23.6.1 Academic staff and Sessional faculty may apply for CLTA faculty positions when they become available, and shall be considered along with all other applicants.
-However, successful applicants shall be obliged to relinquish their current positions. - 23.6.2 Continuing, Probationary and Tenured faculty who are Partial-Load may apply for Partial-Load CLTA faculty positions when they become available, provided that the Workload of the position advertised, combined with their existing Workload, does not exceed Maximum-Load (100%).
+- 23.8.1 Academic staff may apply for CLTA faculty positions when they become available, and shall be considered along with all other applicants.However, successful applicants shall be obliged to relinquish their current positions. - 23.8.2 Sessional and Teaching-Intensive Stream faculty may apply for CLTA faculty positions when they become available, and shall be considered along with all other applicants.
+However, successful applicants shall be obliged to relinquish their current positions.

+23.8.3 Continuing, Probationary and Tenured faculty who are Partial-Load may apply for Partial-Load CLTA faculty positions when they become available, provided that the Workload of the position advertised, combined with their existing Workload, does not exceed Maximum-Load (100%).
 Such applications shall be considered along with all other applicants.
 Continuing, Probationary and Tenured faculty who are Partial-Load, and who seek to temporarily increase their Workload are, however, encouraged to do so as provided in Article 23.2.1.3.

-23.7 Hiring of New Continuing Faculty
+23.9 Hiring of New Continuing Faculty